 Let me say this again because it bears repeating: social intimacy is a significant factor in physical and emotional health after age 50.

-Be relational, and build your family-of-choice.
+Be relational, and build your family of choice.

 8. Getting Up and Out